5 Common Tests During Pregnancy You Must Have

 Why It Matters: These tests do not diagnose, but they assess the likelihood of genetic conditions, helping parents make informed decisions about further diagnostic procedures if needed.

 Pro Tip: Discuss the implications of results thoroughly with your doctor.
 A high-risk result doesn’t always mean something is wrong — it simply means more testing may be advisable.
+Common Tests during Pregnancy you must have in your initial days.

 5. Group B Streptococcus (GBS) Test in the Third Trimester